 Bee and Butterfly Haven at Holy Trinity Churchyard

-Part of the churchyard at Holy Trinity is being allowed to grow to provide a haven for bees, butterflies, etc - click here for more information.
+Part of the churchyard at Holy Trinity is being allowed to grow to provide a haven for bees, butterflies, etc - click here for more information and here for an update (Nov 2020).
 Photographs of the flowers and the churchyard can be found on the Facebook page "Haven at Trinity Churchyard".

 The Cabell Tomb at Holy Trinity Church